×

 Professional:

 Exceptional quality audio, compact size for its ability and high maximum sound pressure.
 This condenser mic is a professional voice actor’s best friend and is perfect for your home recording studio equipment.
 Yes, some microphones do boast better specs and they do get even more expensive than this, but the benefits begin to be too subtle with even larger price tags from this point on.
-Realistically, the Neumann TLM 102 MT microphone packs all the punch you need for voice-over.
+Realistically, the Neumann TLM 102 MT microphone packs all the punch you need for voice over.

 Microphone Stand